 Participant and Staff Education

-Organizes quarterly workshops with a community partner on tenant rights and responsibilities, fair housing laws, communicating with landlords and other pertinent information for staff and/or participants.
+• Organizes or develops and facilitates workshops and training on tenant rights and responsibilities, fair housing laws, communicating with landlords and other pertinent information for staff and/or participants.

 General Community Networking